I’m overdue for a blog update post.

 Early in March we removed the chimney.
 The roofers tore it down into the attic but it was up to us to get the rest of it out.
 Removing the chimney was integral to the bathroom remodel on the second floor so it had to be done.
-We managed it in about 3 hours with the help of a couple friends.
-4 people made short work of removing the chimney.
+We managed it in about 3 hours with the help of a couple friends who, luckily for us, used to work doing asbestos fence removal in Perth.
+Their knowledge of how to handle asbestos was quite useful.
+Plus having 4 people made short work of removing the chimney.
 2 people to sledge-hammer and 2 to carry bricks and toss them out the window.
 It took another 4 hours or so to whittle down the pile of bricks outside the window and stack the bricks but it was such great exercise that I’ve never looked better!

 Here you can see the remains of project Chimney removal in the 3rd floor.

 As with all projects, we had a bit of scope creep.
 After getting 2 stories of chimney done, we decided to go ahead and do the rest.
-It was going to need to be done eventually and the HVAC guys are loving the space to run duct-work.
-My father-in-law managed that last story of chimney himself this last weekend.
+It was going to need to be done eventually and the HVAC guys are loving the space to run duct-work (visit their website here).
+My father-in-law finished the last story of chimney himself this last weekend.
 In that space, we are planning a built-in microwave cabinet.
 It’s going to be awesome!
 Another project resulting from the Chimney demo was replacing the basement windows… Obviously, some of us have better aim tossing bricks from a 3rd story window.
 Replacing those windows was tricky because the old wood windows sat below-grade.
 They deserve a blog-post themselves but here’s a teaser photo:

 Another project we completed in March was the framing of the 3rd floor bathroom.
 That framing was relatively easy.
 It took us forever to figure out what we were doing but we managed eventually.
 There were no structural issues to worry about so we were able to do that ourselves.